 Chicken Coop Fortification

-The first thing you need to know about how to keep raccoons away from chickens is how to keep your coop closed up tight.
-When your chickens are coming out of the coop in the early morning and at night, right as your chickens go to bed is when you are most likely to get a coon attack.
+The first thing you need to know about keeping raccoons away from chickens is to keep your coop closed up tight. — When your chickens are coming out of the coop in the early morning and at night, is when they are most vulnerable to a coon attack.

 The very minute you think you have it all locked up tight some pesky little critter will figure out a weak point and cause some major losses that you didn’t think were possible.